 Undercounter dishwashers are an excellent equipment choice for compact kitchens or bars where you can clean as you go, but not at a rapid pace.
-They can clean 20 to 30 racks of glasses and dishes at a time, giving your business a steady supply of clean dinnerware throughout your business hours.
+They can clean 20 to 30 dish and flatware racks at a time, giving your business a steady supply of clean dinnerware throughout your business hours.

 Most commercial warewashing equipment of this type use a single door on the front and resemble residential washing units, but they can incorporate a variety of controls and displays to let you work more efficiently.
 You can find them in high and low temp styles, and since they fit right under your countertop, these dishwashers are the most convenient when used in the front of the house, minimizing the distance and time required to get clean dinnerware back to your customers.